 The days are shorter, the weather is cooler and it’s time to cozy up with a good book for some post-holiday reading and to chip away at our 2022 reading lists.
-This list includes historical fiction, romance, cozy mysteries and thrillers, general fiction and a memoir and all are books that I have recently read or books that are on my reading list for this winter.
+This list includes historical fiction, romance, cozy mysteries and thrillers, general fiction and a memoir and all are books that I have personally read and can recommend.

 This post may contain affiliate links.
 If you click an affiliate link and make a purchase then we receive a small commission at no additional cost to you.